 The last six years have seen an unprecedented increase in risk transfer activity and 2021 was another record-breaking year for the industry.
-We have advised on some of the most significant transactions including the largest buy-in of 2020.
+We have advised on some of the most significant transactions including the biggest annuity deal in the market in 2021.

 Our specialist team support both trustees and employers to achieve successful results and ultimately secure the best possible outcomes for members.

 A buy-in is likely to be the most important transaction a pension scheme trustee or employer makes for their scheme, and top flight legal input is a key component of trustee diligence.
 Sackers have been involved in the bulk annuity market from its infancy: as a leading pensions practice, we have had to be.

 Today our practice had grown so that our team have consistently advised between 20-30% of buy-in / buy-out transactions by value in recent years.
 For our clients, this means:

 - market leading transaction experience – we can guide you through the transaction from start to finish

 - market penetration – we have worked with all of the main insurers and consultant brokers operating in this market place

 - risks focus – a deep understanding of the legal issues and risks, particularly around benefit specification, documentary review and trustee protections